LGD: Label-guided Self-distillation for Object Detection: Experiment

 \subsubsection{Instance Segmentation.}

 To further validate the versatility, we conduct experiments on instance segmentation in MS-COCO.
 In this task, a detector not only needs to localize each instance but also needs to predict a fine-grained foreground mask.
 We experiment on Mask R-CNN \cite{he2017mask}.
 To fully utilize the labels, we replace the object-wise box masks (Section~\ref{subsec:encoder} (2)) with the segmentation masks as better spatial prior.
-As shown in Table \ref{tab:ins_seg}, our method boosts \textbf{1}\% and \textbf{0.8}\% mask/box AP for Mask R-CNN R-50/101.
+As shown in Table \ref{tab:ins_seg}, our method boosts \textbf{1}\% and \textbf{0.8}\% mask-box AP with respect to Mask R-CNN R-50 and 101.